Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Introduction

-The aforementioned source coding problem, which we refer to as the \emph{coded downlink massive random access} problem, arises naturally in the context of machine-type communications or Internet-of-Things (IoT), particularly in scenarios where the users are randomly activated and the BS needs to send information (such as the acknowledgement or control messages) to the active users in the downlink \cite{amp-activity-detection, cov-activity-detection}.
+The aforementioned source coding problem, which we refer to as the \emph{coded downlink massive random access} problem, arises naturally in the context of machine-type communications or Internet-of-Things (IoT), particularly in scenarios where the users are randomly activated and the BS needs to send information (such as the acknowledgment or control messages) to the active users in the downlink \cite{amp-activity-detection, cov-activity-detection}.
 A typical communications protocol in this context consists of two phases.
-In the first phase, the active users transmit pilots to the BS, which performs activity detection to learn the identities of the active users.
-In the second phase of the protocol, the BS transmits the information sources to each of the active users via a common downlink broadcast message.
-This paper is concerned with the fundamental limit of communications in the second phase.
+In the first phase, the active users transmit pilots to the BS, and the BS performs activity detection to learn the identities of the active users.
+In the second phase of the protocol, the BS transmits the information sources to each of the active users via a downlink common message.
+This paper makes the assumption that the user activities are detected correctly in the first phase and focuses on the fundamental limit of communications in the second phase.

-The information sources intended for the set of active users are not necessarily independent (e.g., there may be a cap on the maximum number of users that can be positively acknowledged, or the message may convey the assignment of non-colliding scheduling slots to the active users), but the source distribution typically follows certain symmetry.
+The sources intended for the active users are not necessarily independent (e.g., there may be a cap on the maximum number of users that can be positively acknowledged, or the message may convey the assignment of non-colliding scheduling slots to the active users), but under reasonable assumptions, the distribution of the sources typically possesses certain symmetry.
 In this paper, we assume that the user activity patterns are random and symmetric across the pool of all potential users, i.e., no subset of users is preferred over any other subset.
-Moreover, we assume that the distribution of the information sources intended for the active users is independent of the user activity pattern; further, the source distribution follows a symmetry captured by the notion of exchangeability.
+Moreover, we assume that the sources intended for the active users are independent of the user activity pattern.
+Furthermore, fixing a user activity pattern, we assume that all permutations of any source sequence are equally probable.
+This symmetry under permutations is known as \emph{exchangeability}.